 Avocados are probably the holy grail of keto diets because, while offering minute carbohydrates, they are a great source of fiber and fat.
 A medium-sized avocado contains 17.1g gross carbs, 13.5g of which is fiber, and less than 4g net carbs.
-Avocados are also a great source of potassium, zinc and other minerals & vitamins.
+Avocados are also a great source of potassium, zinc and other minerals & vitamins

-- Raw Coconut: Coconuts are a fun source of fiber in keto diets.
+Coconuts are a great source of fiber in keto diets.
 Half a cup of shredded raw coconut (approximately 40g) contains 142cal, 3.6g fiber, 6.1g total carbs (2.5g net carbs), 13.4g fat and 1.4g protein.
 Coconuts are a good source of medium chain triglycerides (MCTs) which have been shown to enhance weight loss, improve brain function, reduce fatigue and boost immunity.
 Dining options include coconut chips, coconut flakes, coconut oil, etc.

-14. Mushrooms: Mushrooms are another fun way of adding fiber to your keto diet.
+Mushrooms are another fun way of adding fiber to your keto diet.
 They are very tasty, while offering nutritional benefits like soluble fiber, potassium, B vitamins, vitamin C, and also cholesterol lowering effects.
 A 100g serving of white mushroom houses 22cal, 1g fiber, 2.3g net carbs, 3.1g proteins and 0.3g fat.
 Mushrooms are also a great source of Vitamin K as well.